dch42/dl_attachments/README.md

 Can be easily run as a cronjob.

 ## Setup 🔧
-clone the repo and change to directory:
+Clone the repo and change to directory:
 ~~~
 git clone https://github.com/dch42/dl_attachments.git && cd dl_attachments
 ~~~

-Run add exec permissions and run `setup.sh`:
+Add exec permissions and run `setup.sh`:
 ~~~
 chmod +x ./setup.sh && ./setup.sh
 ~~~